kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                         1. Enable `HTTP-RPC` server
                         1. Set the `IP address` of the `HTTP-RPC` server
                         1. Set the `API's offered over the HTTP-RPC interface` using these values `admin,eth,net,web3,miner,personal,txpool,debug`
-                        1. Accept cross origin requests from any domain using this value `*`
+                        1. Accept cross-origin requests from any domain using this value `*`
                         1. Set the `IP address` of the node
                         1. Set the `port` of the node
                         1. Set the `bootnode`using the ENR address previously get
             1. Calls the `networkCtx.AddService()` method and passes it a service identifier, and the others two arguments defined in the previous steps
+            1. Verify again if everything is working well on this test at this point
+               1. Run `scripts/build-and-run.sh all --tests myAdvancedTest`
+               1. Verify that the output of the build-and-run.sh script indicates that one test ran (myAdvancedTest) and that it passed.
          1. Checks if the node is up and running
             1. Use the `networkCtx.WaitForEndpointAvailability()` method to check availability
          1. Get the `Enode` address that will be used to connect with the remaining nodes, you can use the following private helper functions to achieve this